 - „Basically, what I did was buying time for the teams to think.“

-So, since then I know that I am buying time.
-But since talking to Jan, I now that I am actually buying the right levels of time, depth and distance.
+So, since then I know that what I do is buying time.
+But it’s more: What I really do is, buying the right levels of time, depth and distance.

 Some days go haywire, some days are calm.

 Sometimes I am all distracted by everyday things that have to happen.

 Sometimes I have the time to think about things. sometimes I have to take a walk or sit somewhere outside.

 When I need to get my little book keeping done, I know that an attention span of 20 minutes here and there again over the day will get me all the way.

 When I think about how to come up with that next workshop for a client that takes me to new territory, 20 minutes here and there don’t get me anywhere.